Merzasphor/MWSE/docs/source/lua/type/niPickRecord/normal.rst

 normal
 ====================================================================================================

 `tes3vector3`_.
 The normal vector at the point of intersection.
-The normal is valid only when the 'return normal' flag is set.
+The normal is valid only when `returnNormal = true`.

 .. _`tes3creature`: ../../../lua/type/tes3creature.html
 .. _`niObject`: ../../../lua/type/niObject.html